corda/samples-kotlin/Solana/delivery-vs-payment/README.md

 ### Configuration

 Each party keeps configuration file with Solana account.
-Flow shares own account data for counterparty to make payment, and also can verify if payment if performed for the same token (mint).
+Flow shares own account data for counterparty to make payment, and also can verify if payment is performed for the same token (mint).
 The CordApp configuration file contains the following Solana account setting for a participant (Corda party):

 ``solanaWalletAccount`` - public key of the participant's wallet account